ellabellla/lmklib/bin/kserver/README.md

 # KServer
 A server that interfaces with the Raspberry Pi's GPIO and sends mouse and key events based on hardware input to either the Pi or host.
-Whilst providing an interface to other programs to modify key and mouse settings, record activity, keyboard layouts, macros, and get LED state data.